minkcv/vm/README.md

 A virtual game platform with capabilities similar to 80s game consoles.
 This repo is contains the Windows/Linux implementation, some games, the compiler, assembler, and documentation.

+A live version is available for the browser [HERE](https://minkcv.github.io/vm-js/)

 A Nintendo Switch Homebrew implementation exists [HERE](https://github.com/minkcv/vm-switch).

 #### The platform has: